Download Our Free Mini Mod Brochure Here

 It all started with a group of friends racing their custom-built "mini race cars" on a small, homemade dirt track in Southern Minnesota.
 As they got faster and became more refined racing machines, attention to this affordable, easy-to-maintain race car began to grow.

-Soon, a racing series was organized.
-The need for more cars was clear.
+Soon, a racing series was organized and the need for more cars was clear.
 The Mini Mod was generating much interest from people searching for a fun, entry-level race car that the average person could afford.

 Having built a number of Mini Mods for both himself and others, and seeing an ever-increasing need for even more, Nathan Kilwine founded Bat Wing Chassis in 2005.

-Today, Bat Wing Chassis continues to build custom Mini Mods to order, as the Outlaw Mini Mod Series adds more drivers and more fans to its ranks with every season.
+Today, Bat Wing Chassis continues to build custom Mini Mods to order, as the Liquid Nitro Outlaw Mini Mod Series adds more drivers and more fans to its ranks with every season.

 Nathan Kilwine was born in Lacrosse WI, and spent his youth growing up in Colorado.
 After moving to Minnesota, he later graduated from Owatonna High School in 1996, and then attended Austin Vo-Tech for 2 years, studying Automotive Machining.